 Saltwater fishing is typically associated with ocean fishing, but it can also include estuaries and bays where freshwater and saltwater mix.
 Saltwater fish are adapted to living in these higher salinity environments, and their behavior and preferred food sources can be different from freshwater fish.

-When fishing in saltwater, it is important to use the right gear and bait.
+When kayak fishing in saltwater, it is important to use the right gear and bait.
 Saltwater fishing requires heavier tackle to handle the larger and stronger fish that live in these waters.
+This is especially important when fishing from a sit-on-top fishing kayak, where you need reliable gear that can handle the fight.
 Additionally, saltwater fish are often attracted to different types of bait, such as squid, cut bait, and live bait.

 One of the most popular types of saltwater fishing is sport fishing, which includes fishing for game fish such as tuna, marlin, and swordfish.
 These fish are known for their strength and fighting ability, making them a popular target for anglers.
 To catch these fish, it is important to use heavy tackle, such as large conventional reels, and to use bait that mimics the natural prey of these fish.